 The flavor naming conventions try to be young but just seem confused (twisted mango, zesty blood orange, feisty cherry, ginger lime).
 What’s so feisty about cherry Coke?
 They really feel like party drinks, not healthy and refreshing alternative beverages.
 And although as we stated before, this might potentially give a bump in sales, it won’t be among the target demographic nor will these flavors expand Diet Coke’s reach into new realms as this redesign intended.

 The Ugly: The Bottom Line

 A pretty new package, strong advertising, and fun messaging might be enough to briefly drop Diet Coke back into this audience’s consideration set.
-But when this audience takes one look at the label and sees that aspartame still present, they’ll place it back on shelf and avoid it like the plague.
+But when this audience takes one look at the label and sees that aspartame is still present, they’ll place it back on shelf and avoid it like the plague.

 “News flash: Millennials and Gen Y are label readers.” – David Lemley, founder & chief strategist at Retail Voodoo

 Although messaging and design updates attempt to communicate health, the brand still uses the harmful ingredients that repelled these consumers in the first place.
 Ultimately, Millennials will never replace their LaCroix (or any sparkling water for that matter) with soda.

 “This feels like a disingenuous move driven by a desire to pander to younger audiences and health-conscious consumers, but I predict both audiences will see through it and shun the can as a poser.” – Jacob Carter, design director at Retail Voodoo